python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 Notes about `Delete`:
 - In the "Terminal" program, the cursor is a box.
 The `Delete` key deletes the character inside the cursor box and pulls text from the RIGHT.
 - For many other programs, the cursor is a line that sits between two characters.
 In this case, the {Delete} key deletes the character on the RIGHT side of the cursor and pulls text from the right.

+### Misc

+- The instructor will demonstrate how to search within multiple files in VS Code.